What is Hadoop?

 Apache Hadoop consists of two sub-projects –

-- Hadoop MapReduce : MapReduce is a computational model and software framework for writing applications which are run on Hadoop.
+- Hadoop MapReduce: MapReduce is a computational model and software framework for writing applications which are run on Hadoop.
 These MapReduce programs are capable of processing enormous data in parallel on large clusters of computation nodes.

-- HDFS (Hadoop Distributed File System): HDFS takes care of storage part of Hadoop applications.
+- HDFS (Hadoop Distributed File System): HDFS takes care of the storage part of Hadoop applications.
 MapReduce applications consume data from HDFS.
-HDFS creates multiple replicas of data blocks and distributes them on compute nodes in cluster.
+HDFS creates multiple replicas of data blocks and distributes them on compute nodes in a cluster.
 This distribution enables reliable and extremely rapid computations.

 Although Hadoop is best known for MapReduce and its distributed file system- HDFS, the term is also used for a family of related projects that fall under the umbrella of distributed computing and large-scale data processing.
-Other Hadoop-related projects at Apache include are Hive, HBase, Mahout, Sqoop , Flume and ZooKeeper.
+Other Hadoop-related projects at Apache include are Hive, HBase, Mahout, Sqoop, Flume, and ZooKeeper.

 • Suitable for Big Data Analysis

 As Big Data tends to be distributed and unstructured in nature, HADOOP clusters are best suited for analysis of Big Data.
-Since, it is processing logic (not the actual data) that flows to the computing nodes, less network bandwidth is consumed.
-This concept is called as data locality concept which helps increase efficiency of Hadoop based applications.
+Since it is processing logic (not the actual data) that flows to the computing nodes, less network bandwidth is consumed.
+This concept is called as data locality concept which helps increase the efficiency of Hadoop based applications.

 • Fault Tolerance

 HADOOP ecosystem has a provision to replicate the input data on to other cluster nodes.
 That way, in the event of a cluster node failure, data processing can still proceed by using data stored on another cluster node.